growilabs/growi-docs/docs/en/guide/features/presentation.md

 <img :src="$withBase('/assets/images/en/presentation.png')" alt="presentation">

 ::: tip
-If `marp: true` is set in the Frontmatter of the page, the Marp slide will be displayed; if not, the GROWI slide will be displayed.
+If `marp: true` is set in the front-matter of the page, the Marp slide will be displayed; if not, the GROWI slide will be displayed.

-For more information about Frontmatter and Marp, please refer to [here](/en/guide/features/marp.html).
+For more information about front-matter and Marp, please refer to [here](/en/guide/features/marp.html).
 :::

 ## Create slides using Marp

 :::tip
 To use this feature, the administrator must activate the Marp.
-For details on how to set it up, [click here](/en/admin-guide/management-cookbook/marp.html)
+For details on how to set it up, please refer to [here](/en/admin-guide/management-cookbook/marp.html).
 :::

 To use Marp, set `marp: true` in the front-matter of the page.
-(From GROWI v6.2.0 onwards, front-matter is not shown in preview regardless of whether Marp is true or false.)
+(From GROWI v6.2.0 onwards, front-matter is not shown in preview and view mode regardless of whether Marp is true or false.)

 Slides are split by a horizontal rule such as `---`.
-The horizontal ruler after the ending ruler of the front matter is recognized as a slide splitter.
+The horizontal ruler after the ending ruler of the front-matter is recognized as a slide splitter.

 Please refer to [Marpit Markdown](https://marpit.marp.app/markdown) for more information.